When Fabio Cannavaro won the Ballon d’Or in 2006, he became the only defender to do so since Matthias Sammer ten years earlier.

 So-called defensive midfielder N’Golo Kanté has come in for plenty of praise despite a patchy World Cup, but although he’s sometimes considered a defensive player he’s more of an all-rounder, and in his position a failed tackle, missed interception, or poor positional play might not be noticed.

-A clampdown on overly physical play, the introduction of VAR, and the distortion of the law which deals with handling the ball adds to their troubles.
+A clampdown on overly physical play, the introduction of VAR, and the distortion of the law which deals with handling the ball all add to their troubles.

 The difficulty defenders face can be summed up by the fact that in a one on one, even if the two players are at a similar level, it’s much easier for the attacker than it is for the defender.